 Quick Tips: How to Travel Abroad Without Cell Service

 How does one navigate abroad and without the use of cell service?
-Well, as someone who has been traveling virtually non-stop for the last 4 1/2 years, I can say with the complete confidence that the answer is—don’t.
-For the love of all that is good and holy and for the sake of your own sanity, here’s how to navigate abroad.
+Well, as someone who has been traveling virtually non-stop for the last 4 1/2 years, I can say with the complete confidence that the answer is— they don’t.
+While the idea of getting lost in a far off land can seem romantic, the reality is far from it.
+Far too often I have been left at the mercy of this or that disaster because I did not have the proper If you can in any way help it, don’t do this.
+NoSo for the love of all that is good and holy and for the sake of your own sanity, here’s how to navigate abroad.

 Buy a Sim Card